Lightning-AI/pytorch-lightning/docs/source/converting.rst

 6. Remove any .cuda() or to.device() calls
 ==========================================
-Your :class:`~pytorch_lightning.core.LightningModule` can automatically run on any hardware!
+Your :ref:`lightning_module` can automatically run on any hardware!